Detecting Identification Failure in Moment Condition Models: Setting and Assumptions

 The kernel is assumed to have compact support.
-As shown in an earlier draft of this paper, the results extend to kernels with full support under a tail condition at the cost of more lengthy proofs.
-The continuity condition simplifies the proofs under (semi)-strong identification but in practice, the uniform kernel used in the simulations yields nearly identical quasi-Jacobians as the cosine or Epanechnikov kernels.
-The first condition ensures that $K_n(\cdot)$ selects the identified set with wpa 1 under weak identification.
-The second ensures that $B_{n,LS/\infty}$ only captures the first-order Jacobian term in local expansions under (semi)-strong identification.
-Otherwise, it might also capture nonlinear terms from the remainder.
+The uniform kernel, $K(x) = \mathbbm{1}_{x \in [-1,1]}$, was used in the simulations and empirical results.\footnote{The estimated $B_{n,\infty}$ is nearly numerically identical using the cosine or Epanechnikov kernels.} The first condition ensures that $\hat{K}_n(\cdot)$ selects the identified set with wpa 1 under weak identification.
+The second ensures that $B_{n,\infty}$ only captures the first-order Jacobian term in local expansions under (semi)-strong identification.
+Otherwise, it would also capture nonlinear terms from the remainder.